firebase/flutterfire/packages/cloud_firestore/cloud_firestore/example/README.md

 # firestore_example

-Demonstrates how to use the firestore plugin.
+Demonstrates how to use the Firestore plugin.

 ## Getting Started